 What facilities are there at Lower Hyde and Landguard?

-Lower Hyde and Landguard are both very well equipped with plenty to do.
+Lower Hyde and Landguard are both mid-sized and have a few things to do:

 Most activities are free (i.e. included in the cost of the holiday) such as football and cricket, although there are a few exceptions such as 'hover archery'.

-- Landguard is a better choice if you are likely to go swimming every day as it’s got a larger indoor swimming pool.
-Lower Hyde residents are able to use the Landguard one, but it is a 15 minute walk.
-Both parks have got outdoor swimming pools, but come on, be realistic…
+- Landguard is a better choice if you are likely to go swimming every day as it’s got an indoor swimming pool.
+Lower Hyde residents are able to use the Landguard pool, but it is a 15 minute walk.
+Both parks have got outdoor swimming pools, but come on, be realistic… Lower Hyde's outdoor pool is slightly more interesting as it has a decent slide.

 - Both parks have daytime and evening entertainment for children and adults.
 Lower Hyde has a busier schedule with things like outdoor cinema and more live music.
 The website says that Lower Hyde's entertainments are 'more lively' whilst Landguard's entertainment is 'leisurely'.
 Kids' activities include things like science, superhero and sci-fi themed shenanigans.